source-repo/use-reactive/README.md

 #### Parameters:

 - `state`: The state object.
 Can be of any type.
 Functions may be async and the `this` keyword will refer to the state object.
 Can be declared without the `function` keyword (object shorthand notation).
 Do not use an arrow function as this will make `this` refer to the global scope.
-- `init(state, subscribe)`: Function to  runs once only.
+- `init?`: Function to  runs once only.
-- `effectOrEffects(state)?`: Side effect(s) that can run when a dependency changes.
+- `effect?`: Side effect(s) that can run when a dependency changes.
 Return a cleanup function if needed.
   - Optionally this can be an array of effect and function returning dependency pairs (see `deps` below): [ [`function foo1 {}`, function () { return [`dep1`] } ], [`function foo2 {}`, function () { return [`dep2`] } ] ]
 - `deps?`: Function returning the dependency array to control when the effect re-runs.
 Defaults to `[]` (run once).
 Only used when `effect` is a simple function.
 Use `this` to reference the reactive object.